makgabri/C01_Project/README.md

 ## Application Stack
 Our project will be written in Java.
 Maven will be used for managing dependencies, and the Swing library will be used for our GUI needs.
+When creating packages, `jth` (standing for Java & The Hutts) will be used for the organization name.

 ## Running the project
 All that is required for running the project is the appropriate Java version for your machine.
 All dependencies will be installed via Maven given that a internet connection is available.